ografov/dev-interview/dev-interview.md

 ## Programming

 1. What is OOP?
-3 main principles?
+Three main object-oriented design principles?
 2. Principles.
 SOLID, KISS, DRY etc.
 3. Patterns.
 Which pattern you have used in your practice?
 4. Which Control Version Systems you've been used?
 What's the difference between SVN and GIT?
 Which Git commands are mostly used?